tum-pbs/pbdl-book/physgrad-hig.md

     \right) \ .
 $$

-The notation with $\big\vert_{x_i}$$ also makes clear that all parts of the Jacobian are evaluated with the corresponding input states.
+The notation with $\big\vert_{x_i}$ also makes clear that all parts of the Jacobian are evaluated with the corresponding input states.
 In contrast to regular optimizations, where larger batches typically don't pay off too much due to the averaging effect, the HIGs have a stronger dependence on the batch size.
 They often profit from larger mini-batch sizes.

 To summarize, compute the HIG update requires evaluating the individual Jacobians of a batch, doing an SVD of the combined Jacobian, truncating and half-inverting the singular values, and computing the update direction by re-assembling the half-inverted Jacobian matrix.